The Psychology Of Pedophilia: A Mental Illness, Not A Crime

-Contrary to popular belief, the terms pedophile and child molester aren’t interchangeable.
+Contrary to popular belief, the terms “pedophile” and “child molester” aren’t interchangeable.
+Kassi Klower reports.

 “I may be a pedophile, but I don’t want to act it out,” says Paul*, a member of a support group aimed at treating pedophilia as a mental illness.

 In short, a pedophile is someone who is sexually attracted to children, regardless of whether they ever actually act upon that attraction.
-The information we do have regarding what it means to be a pedophile comes almost exclusively from convicted and charged sex offenders, but not all child molesters are pedophiles.
-A large percentage of abuse against children is done regardless of sexual attraction, often opportunistic or drug or alcohol-related.
+The information we do have regarding what it means to be a pedophile comes almost exclusively from convicted and charged child molesters, but not all of those who molest a child are pedophiles.
+A large percentage of abuse against children is done regardless of sexual attraction, and are often opportunistic or drug or alcohol-related.
 Science and society alike don’t know it all when it comes to fully understanding and explaining the phenomenon of being sexually attracted to children, but we have figured some things out.

 For a long time, it was thought pedophiles were the product of childhood abuse and trauma, but recent scientific research has found pedophilia to be a biological condition which cannot be changed or cured, similar to sexual attraction.